 - stay at least 2 metres away from others outside your household or support bubble

-- washing your hands regularly for 20 seconds or using hand sanitiser
+- wash your hands regularly for 20 seconds or use hand sanitiser

-- when coughing or sneezing, covering your mouth and nose with a tissue and dispose of the tissue safely.
-In the absence of a tissue, use the crook of your elbow (not hands) to cough or sneeze into
+- when coughing or sneezing, cover your mouth and nose with a tissue and throw away the tissue safely.
+If you do not have a tissue, use the crook of your elbow (not hands) to cough or sneeze into

-- avoiding singing, shouting, chanting and a raised voice because this may increase the risk of airborne transmission of the virus
+- avoid singing, shouting, chanting and raising your voice because this may increase the risk of airborne transmission of the virus

-If you are organising a funeral or similar event, you should:
+If you are organising a funeral or commemorative event, you should:

 - consider inviting close friends and family only, to reduce the risk of spreading infection

-- ensure other mourners are aware if there is a clinically extremely vulnerable person attending and be respectful of the vulnerable person’s need to avoid close contact at any point.
-This is particularly important if anyone with a legal duty to self-isolate has chosen to attend in person
+- ensure other mourners are aware if there is a clinically vulnerable, or clinically extremely vulnerable person attending.
+They should be respectful of the vulnerable person’s need to avoid close contact at any point

 - ensure mourners avoid playing musical instruments that are blown.
-Some professional, socially-distanced vocal or instrumental contributions can be included, either indoors or outdoors, but outside wherever possible.
-Singing should be limited to a small, set group of no more than 6 people, staying at least 2 metres apart, and should not include audience participation.
+Some professional, socially-distanced vocal or instrumental contributions can take place, either indoors or outdoors, but outside wherever possible.
+Singing should be limited one person where possible (up to 3 individuals if it is essential to an act of worship), staying at least 2 metres apart, and should not include audience participation.
 There is additional guidance on the performing arts.
 Consider using instrumental music or recordings as an alternative to live singing

 - remind mourners that spoken addresses and responses during a ceremony should not be in a raised voice.
-Encourage the use of microphones or similar equipment to minimise natural voice volume
+Encourage the use of microphones or similar equipment to minimise the need to raise voices

 Who can attend a funeral?

 Funeral ceremonies must have no more than 30 people attending, whether indoors or outdoors.
-This number does not include funeral staff.
+This number does not include anyone working at the event.

-The actual number of people able to attend will depend on how many people can be accommodated safely within the premises with social distancing.
+The actual number of people able to attend will depend on how many people can be accommodated safely within the premises with social distancing, and where the organiser has carried out a risk assessment and taken all reasonable measures to limit the risk of transmission of COVID-19.
 In some cases, this may be fewer than 30 people.
 Keeping overall numbers as low as possible will reduce the risk of spreading COVID-19.

 Anyone who has symptoms of COVID-19 (a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell), should not attend a funeral.
 You should immediately self-isolate, follow the stay at home guidance, and request a test online, or by contacting NHS 119 via telephone if you do not have internet access.